 \section{Abstract}

-Conservation laws and hydrodynamic transport can constrain entanglement dynamics in isolated quantum systems, manifest in a slowdown of higher R\'enyi entropies.
-Here, we introduce a class of long-range random Clifford circuits with U$(1)$ symmetry, which act as minimal models for more generic quantum systems and provide an ideal framework to explore this phenomenon.
-Depending on the exponent $\alpha$ controlling the probability $\propto r^{-\alpha}$ of gates spanning a distance $r$, transport in such circuits varies from diffusive to superdiffusive and then to superballistic.
-We unveil that the different hydrodynamic regimes reflect themselves in the asymptotic entanglement growth according to $S(t) \propto t^{1/z}$, where $z$ is the $\alpha$-dependent dynamical transport exponent.
-We explain this finding in terms of the inhibited operator spreading in U$(1)$-symmetric Clifford circuits, where the emerging light cones are intimately related to the transport behavior and are significantly narrower compared to circuits without conservation law.
+Conservation laws can constrain entanglement dynamics in isolated quantum systems, manifest in a slowdown of higher R\'enyi entropies.
+Here, we explore this phenomenon in a class of long-range random Clifford circuits with U$(1)$ symmetry where transport can be tuned from diffusive to superdiffusive.
+We unveil that the different hydrodynamic regimes reflect themselves in the asymptotic entanglement growth according to $S(t) \propto t^{1/z}$, where the dynamical transport exponent $z$ depends on the probability $\propto r^{-\alpha}$ of gates spanning a distance $r$.
 For sufficiently small $\alpha$, we show that the presence of hydrodynamic modes becomes irrelevant such that $S(t)$ behaves similarly in circuits with and without conservation law.
-Our work sheds light on the interplay of transport and entanglement and emphasizes the usefulness of constrained Clifford circuits to explore questions in quantum many-body dynamics.
+We explain our findings in terms of the inhibited operator spreading in U$(1)$-symmetric Clifford circuits, where the emerging light cones can be understood in the context of classical L\'evy flights.
+Our work sheds light on the connections between Clifford circuits and more generic many-body quantum dynamics.